SModelS/smodels/README.rst

 Python code can be found in Example.py.

-Detailed explanations on how to use SModelS, including explanations of the output, can be found in the section ``Running SModelS'' of the SModelS manual (docs/Manual.html).
+Detailed explanations on how to use SModelS, including explanations of the output, can be found in the section ''Running SModelS'' of the SModelS manual (docs/Manual.html).

 A few example input files are provided in the inputFiles folder and can be